 The much-needed external POV

 A known fact that familiarity often works in deceitful ways.
 One might become so accustomed and habitual to the current manufacturing process that identifying potential points of pain with complete objectivity could become a demanding task.
 This is where levying services of outside consultancies and experts come into play.

 Yuantian is one such firm offering its multi-fold service in the mattress industry.
 Their Smart Mattress Production Line offers customizable solutions to maximise the use of space resources in the production workshop, make the production process unimpeded, and realise the functions of mattress production and production efficiency maximisation.

 Time for some honest one-on-one

 Anyone can make their cost-to-selling-price ratio appear better by making a cheaper product.
 But, if you start to devalue your product this way, you are on the road to developing a product that ultimately only competes on price.
-It is one thing to cleverly manage waste and optimise your manufacturing and another to simply compromise on material and processes that add actual value to the products.
-Have a long-term investment mind-set and choose methods that strike a balance between enhancing your sleep products and being humble on the environment.
+It is one thing to cleverly manage waste and optimise your manufacturing and another to simply compromise on materials and processes that add actual value to the products.
+In this way, it is easier to have waste reduction and management hassle-free.
+Have a long-term investment mindset and choose methods that strike a balance between enhancing your sleep products and being humble about the environment.

 Truth be told, producing in large quantities at a thrifty price is not where the definition of manufacturing ends today.
 Efficient manufacturing takes into account the optimum and mindful use of all resources to produce the best quality sleep products and the ultimate test lies in how close the process comes to stimulating a circular economy.
 So get going, because we’ve come so far and there’s so long to still go.